-The Future of Film Promotion Series Case Study 1: cinema ticketing transaction data strengthens film
+The Future of Film Promotion Series (Movie Marketing Case Study).

 We integrated our tracking tools into the Grand Teatret ticketing system.
 We did this to show how powerful online advertising can be in driving ticket sales for independent film.
 You can read more about the project here.